 Withdrawing money from an ATM is an example of 2FA.
 It requires your PIN code and your bank card.
 You need these two pieces to complete the transaction.

 Websites that support 2FA include Google and Amazon.
 When you have 2FA enabled, the site will text you a code to enter after your password.
 Other forms of 2FA include YubiKeys USB ports and security apps like DUO.

 When you set up 2FA, many sites will give you a list of backup codes to verify your account.
 A password manager is a great place to store these codes.

 Data breaches are one of many online threats.
 Using secure internet connections, updating your software, avoiding scam emails, and employing better password hygiene will help you stay safer while you browse.

 You can get Wi-Fi almost anywhere.
 But these open networks are the most vulnerable and tend to be the least secure.
 This includes the free Wi-Fi at restaurants, libraries, airports, and other public spaces.
 If you can avoid it, don’t use public Wi-Fi.
 Most importantly, don’t use these networks to log in to financial sites or shop online.
 It’s easy for anyone to see what you’re doing.

-Instead, we recommend using a Virtual Private Network (VPN), which lets you use public Wi-Fi more securely and keeps your online behavior private.
+Instead, we recommend using a Virtual Private Network (like Mozilla VPN), which lets you use public Wi-Fi more securely and keeps your online behavior private.
 A VPN routes your connection through a secure server that encrypts your data before you land on a web page.

 Updating software on your computer or phone can seem like a pain, but it’s a crucial step to keeping devices safe.
 These updates fix bugs, software vulnerabilities, and security problems.
 Regularly updating your smartphone apps and operating systems makes your devices more secure.